3 key takeaways

 What to put on a resume with no experience

-Creating a resume when you don’t have work experience to include, can feel a little daunting.
+Learning how to write a resume with no experience can feel a little daunting.

-To build an effective resume, focus on your transferable skills, academic achievements, and other relevant activities that demonstrate your capabilities to potential employers.
+To build an effective resume without traditional work experience, focus on your transferable skills, academic achievements, and other relevant activities that demonstrate your capabilities to potential employers.

 Every section of your resume is important in highlighting your relevant experience and expertise.
 Deciding which sections to include will depend on situation, circumstance, and, most of all, relevance.

 Whether you’re creating your first job resume or are looking to transition from your current career path, your life experience holds more value in a professional setting than you may think.
-Let's go through each step of the resume process, so you can create a resume that stands out, regardless of your work experience.
+Let's go through each step on how to make a resume with no experience, so you can create a resume that stands out, regardless of career background.

 Pro Tip: If you're a professional making a career pivot, but lack experience in your new field, check out our how-to guide on creating a career change resume.